galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    C (1kb) | 5 | 8 | 15
 >    D (10kb) | 0 | 0 | 0.1
 >
-> 2. Compute the "per million" scaling factor: summ up all the RPK values in a sample and divide this number by 1,000,000
+> 2. Compute the "per million" scaling factor: sum up all the RPK values in a sample and divide this number by 1,000,000
 >
 >    Gene | Sample 1 RPK | Sample 2 RPK | Sample 3 RPK
 >    --- | --- | --- | ---